carbon-language/carbon-lang/docs/design/generics/details.md

 If an interface provides multiple default impl definitions, or a default impl definition triggers another default impl to be instantiated, the default impls are instantiated in depth-first order following the order the default impls were declared in the triggering interface.
-There is a a recursion limit to prevent this from defining an infinite collection of implementations, like [with parameterized impls](#termination-rule), as would happen in this case:
+There is a recursion limit to prevent this from defining an infinite collection of implementations, like [with parameterized impls](#termination-rule), as would happen in this case: